Skip to main content

 Ready to transform your pages, boost navigation, and improve engagement with Confluence Cards?
 Our guide will show you how.

-Long, text-heavy Confluence pages can sometimes feel overwhelming to read.
-Enter the Confluence Cards macro - a quick and easy feature to help you create the best Confluence pages.
+Long, text-heavy Confluence pages can feel overwhelming and make it hard for users to find the information they need.
+Enter the Confluence Cards macro, a simple feature that helps you to create the best Confluence pages with visually appealing content.

 How to add Cards in Confluence Cloud

-There are two different ways to create cards depending on your needs:
+There are two ways to create cards in Confluence, each suited to different needs.

-- For a simple card solution (beta users only), try Option 1.
+• For a simple card solution, try Option 1.

 Option 1: Confluence’s built-in card macro